 Below, we have compiled some tips and information for retail shoppers of mycorrhizal products, in order to help you make the most informed decision regarding which product to invest in, and ensure that you get the plant response and success that you are expecting from the products that you purchase.
 Please review the tips that we’ve compiled, including information on which types of mycorrhizae will work for the plants you are growing, how to find the pertinent information regarding mycorrhizal contents on product labels, how to interpret the label claims, how to apply these products, etc.

 Which Type of Mycorrhizae Is Right for Me?

 There are two major types of mycorrhizae available on the commercial market: Endomycorrhizae and Ectomycorrhizae

-The type of mycorrhizae you want to look out for depends on the type of plants that you will be treating.
+The type of mycorrhizae you want to utilize in your home garden, lawn, and landscaping depends on the type of plants that you will be treating.
 Please refer to our list of mycorrhizal plants for an overview on which plants are mycorrhizal, and which type of mycorrhizae they associate with.
 For list of mycorrhizal plants: CLICK HERE

 Examples of Endomycorrhizal Fungi:

 - Glomus mosseae